Finity-Alpha/OpenVoiceChat/Ideas.md

 this will allow having pauses in the middle.
 Use the whisper no speech tag as well.
 Some good ideas [here](https://alphacephei.com/nsh/2023/09/22/time-brain-ctc-blank.html).

+## Best Fast TTS

+Bark is too slow, sounds alright.
+May hallucinate here and there.
+Xtts2 is slow. your_tts is fast but bad, glow_tts is better but not really.